RF Distribution and filtering

 manage when multiple RTL-SDR dongles are used on a Linux-based system.

-- RF Downconverter for RTL-SDR receivers
+- RF Downconverter for RTL-SDR

 - While there are RTL-SDR dongles that contain built-in upconverters to